 From 1999-2005, Laura taught digital culture at Simon Fraser University's School of Interactive Arts and Technology (formerly TechBC), just outside Vancouver, B.C.
 She pioneered the use of weblogs, wikis, and IRC in teaching, built a 4-year sequence of humanities courses informed by complexity science, and learned (among other things) to install software from source.

-While there, from 2001-05, she blogged at net.narrative environments (performing in/as code).
+From 2001-05, Laura blogged at net.narrative environments (performing in/as code).

 Before that, Laura lived and worked in New York City.

-From 1997-99, she was the web manager for Carnegie Hall, where she played with Perl, scribbled with Visio, and manned the decks through high seas when Avalanche, was swallowed up by Razorfish.
+From 1997-99, she was the web manager for Carnegie Hall, where she played with Perl, scribbled with Visio, and manned the decks through high seas when Avalanche was swallowed up by Razorfish.
 Ah, Silicon Alley!

 From 1995-97, Laura produced a project-driven web site, Drawing oN Air (dn/a): an evolving system for distributed art. dn/a's Intelligent Life, an essay and thematic map of web sites, was commissioned for and still appears at CyberAtlas, a project of the Guggenheim Museum and Magazine. dn/a projects also appeared at Printed Matter, New York, and the Banff Centre for the Arts.
 Originally hosted at äda'web, the dn/a website is now in the Digital Arts Study Collection of the Walker Art Center.